marcus-crane/utf9k/content/blog/wiki-thoughts.md

+---
-Title: Some thoughts about running a wiki
+title: Some thoughts about running a wiki
-Date: 2017-12-18
+date: 2017-12-18
-Tags: mediawiki, retro, gaming, community
-Slug: wiki-thoughts
+draft: false
+---

 Recently, I started playing a mobile game called [Blustone](http://bs.visualshower.com/).
 It's not perfect and for all the minor issues I have with it, it's pretty enjoyable for the most part.
 The most important draw however has been the community.